-How you and your team incorporate this theme into your game is completely up to you!
+The theme of this year’s STEM video game challenge is SCALE.
+As with previous themes, how you and your team incorporate scale into your game is completely up to you!

 We’re looking for creative, engaging and fun responses to the theme – they can be very literal and direct, or highly conceptual.
 Let your imagination run wild!